 The CASI study site is located at the University of California West Side Research and Extension Center in Five Points, California (36.34066°N, 120.1207°W, Figure 1).
 The experimental field has two-factor replicated treatments of tillage and winter cover cropping: standard-till with and without cover crops (ST-NO and ST-CC, respectively); and conservation tillage (no-till) with and without cover crops (NT-NO and NT-CC, respectively).
-CASI defines conservation tillage as a range of production practices that reduce primary intercrop tillage operations and either preserve 30% or more residue cover or reduce

-80 the total number of tillage passes by 40% or more (Mitchell, 2016).
-Throughout this manuscript, we will use the more descriptive no-till (NT) instead of conservation tillage.
+CASI defines conservation tillage as a range of production practices that reduce primary intercrop tillage operations and either preserve 30% or more residue cover or reduce the total number of tillage passes by 40% or more (Mitchell, 2016).
+Throughout this manuscript, we refer to these tillage practices with the more descriptive term no-till (NT) instead of conservation tillage.

 Each treatment combination was replicated eight times in a randomized complete block implemented on a 9 by 82-m dimension plot with an approximately 10-m buffer guard between the tillage treatments.
-All tractor and implement traffic were restricted to the furrows and planting beds were never moved.
 While the operations used varied from year to year, the number of tractor passes for the NT plots was always reduced by 40% or more relative to the ST plots (Mitchell et al., 2012).
-Both the ST and the NT systems were previously described in detail (Veenstra et al., 2006; Mitchell et al., 2016b).
 The NT systems were managed from the principle of reducing primary intercrop tillage to the greatest extent possible.
-Controlled traffic farming practices that restrict tractor traffic to certain furrows were used, and planting beds were not moved or destroyed in these systems during the entire study period.
-The only soil disturbance operations used in the NT systems were shallow cultivation during the first eight years of the project, since 2012.
-However, the only soil disturbance occurs at the time of seeding or transplanting.
-The ST systems consisted of multiple conventional intercrop tillage operations which break down and establish new beds following harvest and represent the normal operations of the San Juaquin Valley in terms of intensity, depth, and timing of tillage.
+Controlled traffic farming practices that restrict tractor traffic to certain furrows were used.
+The planting beds in the NT systems were never moved or destroyed since the start of the study.
+The only soil disturbance operations in the NT systems were shallow cultivation during the first eight years of the project.
+From 2012 onwards, soil disturbing activity in the NT systems occurs only at times of seeding or transplanting.
+In contrast, the ST systems consisted of multiple conventional intercrop tillage operations that break down and establish new beds following harvest.
+These practices represent the normal operations of farming the San Juaquin Valley in terms of intensity, depth, and timing of tillage.
+Detailed descriptions of the ST and the NT systems have previously been published (e.g., Veenstra et al., 2006; Mitchell et al., 2016b).

 The soil type at the study site is a Panoche clay loam (fine-loamy, mixed, superactive, thermic Typic Haplocambids) which is representative of much of California's Central Valley.
-The particle size distribution of the soil is 25% sand, 37% silt, and 39% clay.
-Based on 2012-2014 measurements, the organic carbon content of the top 15 cm soils is 13.9 g cm-3 for ST-NO, 16.95 g cm-3 for ST-CC, 21.56 g cm-3 for NT-NO, and 25.53 g cm-3 for NT-CC plots (Mitchell et al., 2017).
+Textures range from clay loam (32% clay, 33% silt, 35% sand) at the south end to sandy clay loam (23% clay, 23% silt, 54% sand) at the north end.
+Treatment replicate plots are laid out north-south in alternating fashion, and all treatments are equally represented in the north and south parts.
+Based on 2012-2014 measurements, the organic carbon content of the top 15 cm soils is 13.9 g kg-1 for ST-NO, 16.95 g kg-1 for ST-CC, 21.56 g kg-1 for NT-NO, and 25.53 g kg-1 for NT-CC plots (Mitchell et al., 2017).
 For the first 12 years of the conservation agriculture experiment (between 2000 and 2012), tomato and cotton were grown in rotation, followed by a rotation of sorghum with garbanzo beans since 2012.
 All plots were irrigated by subsurface drip.